 How do new ideas shape culture?
 Where does creativity come from?
 Why does culture change?
 How does the idea of the individual affect society?
 What does it mean to be human?
-Considering these questions, students will delve into the Renaissance and Reformation, the Enlightenment, the French Revolution, and the structure of revolutionary movements in South Africa and Latin America.
-Narrative texts focus on revolution and the concepts of being outsiders or breaking away from societal norms, taking personal responsibility for our actions or not take responsibility for our actions, in addition to exploring whose history is told, whose is omitted, and why.
-Texts students may read include Julius Caesar, The Outsider, How the Garcia Girls Lost Their Accents, and The Hitchhiker's Guide to the Galaxy.
+Considering these questions, students will delve into the Renaissance and Reformation, the Enlightenment, women’s role in revolutions throughout history, the history of Africa and the revolution in the Dominican Republic.
+Narrative texts focus on revolution and the concepts of breaking away from societal norms, taking personal responsibility for our actions or not take responsibility for our actions, in addition to exploring whose history is told, whose is omitted, and why.
+Texts students may read include Julius Caesar, House on Mango Street, and The Hitchhiker's Guide to the Galaxy.
 Expository texts focuses on the ideas behind revolutions and a basic history/context of events, with coursework emphasizing expository writing and project-based learning.

 EIGHTH GRADE: THE UNITED STATES IN THE MODERN WORLD